HP Is Advertising Its Real, Modern Printers on This Fake, Awkward '80s Computer Show

 T.L.
 Stanley, writing for AdWeek: It's a fine line between effective '80s homage and clumsy retro spoof, with the latter usually involving a lot of overplayed visual gags like brick-sized cell phones and VHS tapes.
 Cue pointing and laughing.
 This new HP video, dubbed "Computer Show," hits the sweet spot perfectly with its recreation of a Reagan-era public access show about technology, but with a fish-out-of-water spin.
 The host is stuck in time -- stilted stage manner, goofy haircut and all -- but his guests are current-day tech pioneers.
 Awkward hilarity ensues.
 The short film, made by Giant Spoon and Sandwich Video for HP, sets up a print-off between HP's PageWide super-fast model and a dot matrix supplied by an employee of the neighborhood "Kwikopy."

-How far they have fallen (Score:3)
+How far they have fallen (Score:4, Insightful)

 Remember when HP could compare their products to the actual competition (from the same era, no less) and come out looking... competitive?
 They have to compare their printer to a fictional dot matrix (what was that actually, anyway?) in order to make it look like something you'd want to buy?